troperville

 • Though one hopes it's less fanservice-y considering most Olympic-level female gymnasts (and figure skaters, to an increasing degree) hit their prime at sixteen.

 • Which is A-OK in most of the world, including the better part of the US (except California and couple other states).
 It's still squicky, though, because actually female gymnasts are at their prime not at sixteen, but at twelve, thirteen tops.
-By sixteen years they already start to lose their edge and finesse, compensating more by the brute force.
+By sixteen years they already start to lose their edge and finesse, compensating more by brute force.

-• And occasionally by starvation.
+• Occasionally, they compensate by starvation.

 • Different in the case of rhythmic gymnastics, where athletes compete well into their twenties, and are often tall, leggy and curvy to boot.

 • But ever since 2000(?), rhythmic gymnastics leos tend to skirt the issue.
-Rhythmic gymnastics and "women's" figure skating tend to occupy the surprisingly obscure line between this trope and Minidress Of Power.
+Rhythmic gymnastics and "women's" figure skating tend to occupy the surprisingly obscure line between this trope and Minidress of Power.

 • NCAA women's gymnastics.
 At least the competitors are around twenty years old, instead of eleven.